jhuang448/ALT-Preprocess/README.md

 ## Preconstructed Data Splits

 Data splits for the latest version datasets are provided in `./input/preconstructed-split/`.
+Please read the README.md in that directory for more details.